 You’ll eat in the living-dining area, with the cavernous sense of scale adding atmosphere to any occasion.
 For an al-fresco alternative, pop out through the double doors to the first-floor deck and feast in the fresh Lakeland air.

-Change the scene at The Gate Inn, serving potted local rabbit, pickled vegetables, wild-nettle soup and seared red mullet with real ale – to rave reviews.
+Change the scene at The Gate Inn, serving local meats, pickled vegetables, fruity desserts – to rave reviews.
 For an oriental option, try the Platinum Chinese or, for pizza and pasta, pop down to the Villa Bianca Restaurant in Penrith.

 The Grotto sleeps up to 20 in seven en-suite bedrooms, three sofa beds, and a pull-out bed.
 Exquisite rooms come fitted in bamboo with spots on the ceiling and wood on the floor.
 Drift off to the large flat-screen TVs and wake before feeling the warmth of the en-suite underfloor-heated wet rooms with walk-in showers.